Student-centric advice and objective recommendations

 Campus Environment

 And while HBCUs primarily serve black students, students of many other races and ethnicities can be found at HBCUs.
 Recent data shows that non-black students make up 24 percent of enrollment at HBCUs.
-This is a big plus for anyone who values colleges and universities with diverse communities of students.
+This is a big plus for anyone who values institutions with diverse communities of students.

 Lower Cost of Attendance